-The Mustard Seed Award will recognize individuals who have nurtured RdC’s mission and who have carried their experience in Ecuador with them as a reflection of a lifelong commitment to a faith that works for justice.
+The Mustard Seed Award recognizes individuals who have nurtured RdC’s mission and who have carried their experience in Ecuador with them as a reflection of a lifelong commitment to a faith that works for justice.

 The 2022 Mustard Seed Award Honorees